alextaschuk/selectify/README.md

-# selectify
-## Still a WIP
+# selectify- still a work in progress

-### Log in with Spotify and have a random album be chosen from your saved albums list to listen to
+**Log in with Spotify and have a random album be chosen from your saved albums list to listen to**